APPLICATION

 How does it work?

 The coating process depends on the context.
-It consits merely in dosing and mixing.
-They may occur in different ways.
-The operation may consists simply in adding the powder simultaneously with the cheese in the grating machine.
-It has drawbacks : agglomeration in the machine, pollution outside the machine, uneven distribution.
-It rather occurs in a dedicated system.
+It consists merely in dosing and mixing.
+It may occur in different ways.
+The operation may add the powder simultaneously with the cheese in the grating machine.
+It has drawbacks: accumulation in the machine, pollution outside the device, and uneven distribution.
+It instead occurs in a dedicated system.

-Dosing at a critical point of the system
+Dosing at a critical point in the system.

 PROCESS